ElixirTeSS/docs/TeSS_docs/overview/definitions.md

 Definition of common terms used across TeSS.

+### Content provider

+Entities (such as academic institutions, non-profit organisations, portals) that provide training materials of relevance.

+### Event

+An event in TeSS is a link to a single training event sourced by a provider along with description and other meta information (e.g. date, location, audience, ontological categorization, keywords).

+Training events can be added manually or automatically harvested from a provider's website.

 ### Exchange (TeSS-X)

 If a community runs its own instance then a TeSS-X plugin sets up an exchange with other instances.